sopkeyn/MeXE-402_Finals_4101_Adoptante-and-Ortega/README.md

 ![Orange Brown Cute Illustrative Bingo Game Presentation (1)](https://github.com/user-attachments/assets/79757aac-23b3-467d-8eae-b7f4ad8cd286)
 # 🖼️ Outlining and Highlighting Road Signs Images Using Contour Detection

-## 🚦 Road Safety Signs
+## 🚦 Road Signs

 ### 📖 Introduction
-Welcome to the **Road Safety Signs** repository!
+Welcome to the **Road Signs** repository!
 This project explores the critical task of traffic sign recognition using computer vision techniques.
 Our focus is on leveraging contour detection to accurately identify and interpret road signs, ensuring safer navigation for drivers and autonomous vehicles.

 This repository focuses on commonly recognized traffic signs, including:
 - 🛑 **Stop Signs**